4xmen/Get-Github-Achievements/README.md

 <br>

+# How to Get GitHub Achievements
+## You will be taught step by step how to get GitHub achievements in this course.
+### Notes:
+#### Note 1: If you have a problem to receive achievements, you can use the step-by-step training in the section on how to receive them.
+#### Note 2: All tutorials are with photos and each step is fully explained.
+#### Note 3: If you find any problem or bugs, please [report](https://github.com/4xmen/Get-Github-Achievements/issues/new) it to us.
+And help us to improve the course.

 # Achievements & Display 🏅

 #### Achievements are pins that GitHub gives to your GitHub account as a reward for certain activities and can be seen in your profile.
 These achievements give a good effect to your GitHub account and can indicate the amount of your activity and how you are active.